My Thyroid Relief

 The study also explored the impact of diet on erythritol levels within the human body.
 Eight healthy volunteers were subjected to a beverage sweetened with erythritol, and their blood erythritol levels were monitored.
 Astonishingly, the consumption of this beverage led to a staggering 1,000-fold increase in blood erythritol levels, which remained significantly elevated for several days.
 During this period, erythritol levels exceeded the threshold necessary to induce changes in platelet function.

-Implications and Future Research on Erythritol
+Implications For Future Research on Erythritol

 Here are some healthier sugar alternatives to consider